mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 You probably have too many resources installed.
 Deactivate some bundles under the :menuselection:`Settings --> Manage Resources...` menu item.

-If you're using Windows with the portable zip file, Windows will scan all files every time you start Krita.
+If you're using Windows with the portable ZIP file, Windows will scan all files every time you start Krita.
 That takes ages.
 Either use the installer or tell Microsoft Security Essentials to make an exception for Krita.

 Slow Brushes
 ------------